 Tranquility, Clamming, and Pilgrims

 Provincetown starts to slow down for the winter season but this is still a great time to come and enjoy all that Provincetown offers in the off-season.
 Clamming starts in early November and out of town guests can get a shellfish license and join the locals in digging for your favorite bivalves.
+There is the fun new event, the Provincetown Food & Wine Festival in it’s third year .
 Enjoy a pre-holiday shopping trip to Ptown and take advantage of all our unique specialty boutiques to find the perfect gifts for your loved ones.
-After shopping for others treat yourself to a wonderful massage or other spa services with our special rates at the Jonathan Williams Salon & Spa.
+After shopping for others treat yourself to a wonderful massage or other spa services at the Jonathan Williams Salon & Spa.

 The Pilgrims first landing in the Americas over 400 years ago was actually right here in Provincetown Harbor in 1620 and it is here where they signed the Mayflower Compact before sailing off to Plymouth so what better place to celebrate Thanksgiving Weekend.
-On November 24 the town gathers at the Pilgrim Monument at 5:00pm for refreshments and music prior to the 6:00pm ceremonial holiday lighting of the Monument.
+The Pilgrim Monument is strung with lights to form a giant Christmas Tree for the holidays.
 On Thanksgiving Day enjoy a delicious traditional Thanksgiving feast at one of the many Provincetown restaurants serving that day but be sure to make reservations in advance as they all fully book up.
 Then over the weekend start your holiday shopping at our many various boutiques and find that special gift for those on your shopping list.
-The highlight on November 27 is the 14th Annual Lighting of the Provincetown Lobster Trap Tree at 5:30pm in Lopes Square.
-Enjoy refreshments as a giant crane tops off the 112 lobster traps with a festive lighting crown.
-A very unique Ptown holiday tradition.
+The highlight on November 25 is the 15th Annual Lighting of the Provincetown Lobster Trap Tree at 5:30pm in Lopes Square.
+A very unique Ptown holiday tradition